 (4) Results for faculty considered for review.
-For the third-year probationary member(s), the tally from IT Services of the individual evaluation items and the evaluations themselves will be sealed and kept by the elected chairperson until his/her meeting with that faculty member, which will take place before the end of April.
-At this time the faculty member will receive his/her copy of the tally and a summary of evaluation comments, and the evaluations themselves will be destroyed.
-A copy of the composite tally and of the evaluation comments will be kept in the faculty member's personnel file in the Division Dean's office.
+For the third-year probationary member(s), the tally from Academic Affairs of the individual evaluation items and the evaluations themselves will be sealed and kept by the elected chairperson until his/her meeting with that faculty member, which will take place before the end of April.
+At this time the faculty member will receive his/her copy of the tally and a summary of evaluation comments, and the evaluations themselves will be kept in the faculty member's personnel file in the Division Dean's office.